grilo/filediff-maven-plugin/README.md

 I haven't published it in any public repository, but feel free to use it all the same.

+Attaches itself to the validate stage (before compiling).

 Example usage:
 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"